CISA Launches the Infrastructure Dependency Primer to Strengthen Community Resilience

-The IDP provides animations, interactive graphics, and guidance to address fundamental questions users may have regarding infrastructure, dependencies, and resilience planning, such as:
+The IDP provides animations, informational graphics, and guidance to address fundamental questions users may have regarding infrastructure, dependencies, and resilience planning, such as:

 - What are infrastructure dependencies and why should I care?